julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 **Synthesis Layer:** consolidates the five outputs into `biggest_success`, `biggest_obstacle`, `progression_ready`, and `next_session_focus` — the fields driving the tutor and parent report views.

 ## Example Output

+The synthesis layer combines evidence from all five AI skills into a structured output that can be stored, queried, and rendered consistently across tutor and parent views.

 Representative synthesis output, illustrating the schema used in the `session_analysis` table: